retry51776/notes/README.md

 # Terry's Cheatsheet.

 > There are too many things to remember!
 You don't write it down, you don't remember.
-Hopefully my future self can read uses these notes.
 >
 > This is a trunk base repo for obvious reasons!

+# Repo Structure
+- /development `Application language`
+- /database
+- /devOps `This is hard to define`